A world without hope?

 Every part of the Earth is sacred to my people.
 Every shining pine needle, every sandy shore, every mist in the dark woods, every clear and humming insect is holy in the memory and experience of my people.

-Only Chief Seattle never spoke those words.
+Only, Seattle never said this.
 It is fake history.
-This speech has been made up by a screenwriter in 1971.
-Still it strikes at the heart of the matter.
-Nothing is sacred any more.
+It has been made up by a screenwriter in 1971.
+Still, the speech strikes at the heart of the matter.
+Nothing is sacred anymore.
 The pursuit of money destroys our values and our planet.
 For instance, it is argued that if we don’t allow the airport to expand, money and jobs will be lost.
-That kind of thinking is killing us in the end.
-The speech contains some more interesting words.
+This is killing us.
+The speech contains some more interesting words: